joeyloman/foreman_scap_client-ansible/README.md

 ### add\_scaprun\_to_cron.yml

 This playbook adds the client runs to a cron.d configuration file.
-The cron execution settings can be configured in the group_vars/all file.
+The cron execution settings can be configured in the group_vars/all file or can be overridden in the host_vars.
 This is the same approach as the default Satellite 6/puppet module implementation.